- Course summary

 The repertoire recorded may be sourced from material to be performed within the Performance Portfolio 2 module, or it may be completely bespoke for this project.
 Teaching is conducted through a series of group workshops that focus on production, project and studio management skills, alongside an overview of overarching recording methodology and protocols.
 The module aims to provide you with an opportunity to enhance your performance practice via the addition of transferable skills relevant to the wider music production arena.

-Music Pedagogy Project (optional module)- 20 credits (delivered by BIMM)
+Music Pedagogy Project (optional module)- 20 credits

 The Music Pedagogy Project module provides you with the opportunity to engage in learning and teaching activities based within a community music practice.
 Early in the semester, under guidance, you will source a relevant community music based practice and engage in a placement planned for the latter half of the semester, with the aim to develop and execute two observed sessions.
 The module aims to provide you with an opportunity to enhance your performance practice via the addition of transferable skills relevant to the wider music teaching arena.